-- D. Quorum and Transaction of Commission Business: A majority of three (3) of five (5) members of the Gaming Commission shall constitute a quorum for the transaction of business at any meeting of the Gaming Commission. - E. Presence at Meetings: Members of the Gaming Commission must attend Commission meetings.
-If a Commission member is unable to attend a meeting in person, that Commissioner may participate in the meeting by means of telephonic conference or similar communications equipment by which all persons participating in the meeting can simultaneously hear each other, and such participation shall constitute presence of the Commissioner at the meeting for the purpose of transacting Commission business.
+D. Quorum and Transaction of Commission Business: A majority of three (3) of five (5) members of the Gaming Commission shall constitute a quorum for the transaction of business at any meeting of the Gaming Commission.

+E. Presence at Meetings: Members of the Gaming Commission must attend Commission meetings.
+If a Commission member is unable to attend a meeting in person, that Commissioner may participate in the meeting by means of telephonic conference or similar communications equipment by which all persons participating in the meeting can simultaneously hear each other, and such participation at a meeting shall constitute presence in person at the meeting.